The phone rang again, but I still wasn’t ready to talk.

-Thankfully, in time, God transformed Bert’s and my marriage to a great one.
-Of course, it still isn’t perfect, but we rejoice in what God has done – and continues to do in (and with) us.
+In time, God transformed Bert’s and my marriage into a better one.
+It still isn’t perfect, but we rejoice in what God has done – and continues to do – in (and with) us.

-However, I still remember what felt like a punch in my gut when Bert first made that unexpected request.
-How differently would my situation have turned out if rather than praying with my friend, I had chosen instead to hang out with some old friends at a local bar?
+Years have passed since that horrible day, but I still remember the punch in my gut when Bert expressed his desire to end our marriage.
+How differently would my situation have turned out if instead of praying with my friend, I had chosen to hang out with friends at a local bar?

-Anyone who knows me would laugh at that last thought; but I’m hoping to make an important point, using Matthew 18:20 (ESV): “For where two or three are gathered in my name, there am I among them.”
+Anyone who knows me would laugh at this thought; but I want to make an important point using Matthew 18:20 (ESV):

-My point is simply this: when you’re experiencing a crisis or heartbreak, rather than drowning your sorrows with worthless or destructive means, why not seek one or more people who value God’s presence and ask them to pray with you?
+When you experience a crisis or heartbreak, rather than drowning your sorrows with worthless or destructive means or listening to people who don’t share your faith, why not seek one or more people who value God’s presence and ask them to pray with you?

-I’m convinced that had I not done so, Bert and I would not be married today.
-I will always appreciate Susan making herself available to pray with me.
+I’m convinced that had I not done so, Bert and I wouldn’t be married today.
+I’ll always appreciate Susan making herself available to pray with me.

-However, we don’t have to wait for a crisis to pray with each other.
-Gathering to pray for our families, communities, churches and our country is always good.
+Thankfully, we don’t have to wait for a crisis to pray with each other.
+Gathering to pray for our families, communities, churches, other nations and our country is always good.
 Indeed, let’s join in prayer every time we need God’s presence to enter into our situation.